ConferOpenSource/composite/README.md

 aliceJson = toJsonWithFormat userFormat alice
 ```

+### `composite-aeson-path`

+`composite-aeson` support for the [path](https://hackage.haskell.org/package/path) library.

+### `composite-aeson-refined`

+`composite-aeson` support for the [refined](https://hackage.haskell.org/package/refined) library.

 ### `composite-base`

 Definitions shared by the other composite libraries or generally useful when using Vinyl records.
+Includes some Template Haskell splices to generate various optics for records, as well as a specialization of `MonadReader` which works on a context record, providing general environment for a computation.

+### `composite-binary`

+Instance of `Binary` from the [binary](https://hackage.haskell.org/package/binary) library for composite records.

+### `composite-ekg`

+Autoconfiguration of [EKG](https://hackage.haskell.org/package/ekg) from a record of EKG metrics.

+### `composite-hashable`

+Instance of `Hashable` from the [hashable](https://hackage.haskell.org/package/hashable) library for composite records.

 ### `composite-opaleye`